conan-io/docs/reference/conanfile.rst

          if ...

-Testing (unit) your library
+(Unit) Testing your library
 ---------------------------
-We have seen how to run package tests with conan, but what if we want to run our library full unit tests before packaging?
-So they are run for every build configuration.
+We have seen how to run package tests with conan, but what if we want to run full unit tests on our library before packaging, so that they are run for every build configuration?
-Nothing special is required here, you can just launch the tests as the last command in your ``build()`` method:
+Nothing special is required here.
+We can just launch the tests from the last command in our ``build()`` method:

 .. code-block:: python